LunaFennec/EzYT_DLP/README.md

 Usage:

 Download the latest release.
 Place the .exe wherever you like, and run it.

-Provide a video URL(only 1 url at the time).
+Provide a video URL.
+> Only one URL at a time is supported.

 Hit enter.

 Downloading will start and be placed in your regular downloads folder.

 The files will be output as .mp4 with the highest available quality.
-Take note, long high quality videos will take a long time to download and use up a lot of disk space!
+> Take note, long high quality videos will take a long time to download and use up a lot of disk space!

 Check out all the [supported websites](supportedsites.md) you can download from.